krypto5863/COM3D2.ShortStartLoader/README.md

 ## Installation ##
 1. Download file from here: https://github.com/krypto5863/COM3D2.ShortStartLoader/releases under assets.
 2. Place into Bepinex/plugins
+3. REMOVE `COM3D2.ModMenuAccel.Hook.dll` and `COM3D2.ModMenuAccel.Patcher.dll`, they are no longer needed!
-3. Profit.
+4. Profit.
 You may configure it to disable features in the F1 menu or by editing the config file in the config directory.